skulpt/skulpt/helloturtle.rst

 .. index:: control flow, flow of execution

-Flow of Execution of the for loop
+Flow of Execution of the for Loop
 ---------------------------------